opennetworkinglab/aether-docs/onramp/blueprints.rst

 * Inventory file ``hosts.ini`` uses label ``[srsran_nodes]`` to denote
-  the server(s) that host the gNB and (when configured in simulation mode) the UE. srsRAN deployment installs the gNB and UE on one server, with the 5G Core running on a separate server.
+  the server(s) that host the gNB and (when configured in simulation mode) the UE.
+The srsRAN blueprint installs the gNB and UE on one server, with the 5G Core running on a separate server.
 (Although not necessary in principle, the current playbooks require the gNB and simulated UE be located on the same server.)

 * New make targets, ``srsran-gnb-install`` and ``srsran-gnb-uninstall``, to be executed along with the standard SD-Core installation (see  below).